-Florida has one of the highest mortgage foreclosure rates in the United States so it is perhaps fitting that Fannie Mae is testing a new plan designed to help homeowners there avoid foreclosures.
+by Florida has one of the highest mortgage foreclosure rates in the United States so it is perhaps fitting that Fannie Mae is testing a new plan designed to help homeowners in the sunshine state avoid foreclosures.
 Under the plan, bankers are required to meet borrowers within four months of the borrower falling behind.
 A trained mediator helps the party explore whether a loan modification might be a better solution.

 The program is only available in 6 counties and only for mortgages guaranteed or backed by Fannie Mae.
 Still, according to published reports 1800 foreclosures have been referred to the program.
 Unfortunately, only a handful of cases have been settled suggesting a success rate of just a few percent.